bettzv2/AJL-TEAM-2/README.md

 * What are some of the limitations of your model?
 * What would you do differently with more time/resources?
 * What additional datasets or techniques would you explore?

+With more time and resources, we would have tried

 ---